-This guide covers three family-friendly Amakusa hotels at different styles, plus how to time the dolphin cruise with the stay.
+This guide covers three family-friendly Amakusa hotels in different styles, plus how to time the dolphin cruise with your stay — and where to check live rates for each.

 Why Amakusa works (and doesn’t) for families